-Bear in mind as you are going through this situation that — even though you may be trying to help and to ensure the safety of others — employers cannot treat people differently based on their age, gender, pregnancy, whether they have an underlying health condition, or any other protected category.
+Bear in mind as you are going through this situation that — even though you may be trying to help and to ensure the safety of others — employers may not treat people differently based on their age, gender, pregnancy, whether they have an underlying health condition, or any other protected category.
 If an employee asks to work from home because he or she is in a high-risk category, as defined by the CDC, then the employer may (but is not required to) grant that request.
 Conversely, an employer may encourage or require employees to telecommute to control the spread of COVID-19.
-Many companies are making plans to have at least some of their workforce telecommute in the event that the virus impacts their ability to come to work, and some employers already have mandated a telecommuting practice.
-Additionally, allowing a sick employee to work remotely in lieu of taking time off may be considered a reasonable accommodation for a disability under the Americans with Disabilities Act (ADA) if the employee can perform the essential functions of his or her job while telecommuting.
+Many companies have been subject to state shutdown orders requiring businesses that are not essential or life-sustaining businesses to move to a telecommuting environment or otherwise shut down completely.
+Allowing a sick employee to work remotely in lieu of taking time off may be considered a reasonable accommodation for a disability under the Americans with Disabilities Act (ADA) if the employee can perform the essential functions of his or her job while telecommuting.
 Note, however, that the ADA does not require employers to lower quality or productivity standards as a reasonable accommodation.
 Our colleagues at Troutman Sanders have prepared Employer Guidance if you have determined to send employees home or are implementing remote work policies.

-In our Employment FAQs, we describe our guidance as to other workplace questions that are becoming more common, including whether an employee is entitled to wear a face mask, whether the employer can take an employee’s temperature at work, whether the employer may inquire about recent travel, obligations to grant time off for family-related matters resulting from COVID-19, issues relating to short-staffed operations, unemployment benefits, and the possibility of furloughs.
+In our Employment FAQs, we describe our guidance as to other workplace questions that are becoming more common, including whether an employee is required to wear a face mask; whether the employer may take an employee’s temperature at work; obligations to grant time off due to sickness, quarantine orders or childcare needs resulting from COVID-19; and issues relating to short-staffed operations, unemployment benefits, and the possibility of furloughs.

 The Occupational Safety and Health Administration (OSHA) has published Guidance on Preparing Workplaces for COVID-19 for other workplace safety tips.
-In addition, on March 18, President Trump signed the Families First Coronavirus Response Act (which becomes effective on April 1), a law that includes the Emergency Paid Sick Leave Act (EPSLA).
-Under the EPSLA, employers with fewer than 500 employees will have to provide 80 hours of paid sick leave to full-time employees (and a prorated number of days to part-time employees) for specified reasons related to COVID-19.
-Furthermore, the Families First Coronavirus Response Act includes amendments to the Family and Medical Leave Act providing for partial pay for eligible employees who cannot work or telework because they are taking care of dependent children because of school closures.
+In addition, the Families First Coronavirus Response Act, which became effective on April 1, includes the Emergency Paid Sick Leave Act (EPSLA).
+Under the EPSLA, employers with fewer than 500 employees are required to provide 80 hours of paid sick leave to full-time employees (and a prorated number of days to part-time employees) for specified reasons related to COVID-19.
+Furthermore, the Families First Coronavirus Response Act includes amendments to the Family and Medical Leave Act providing for partial pay for eligible employees who cannot work or telework because they are taking care of dependent children because of school closures or the unavailability of their childcare providers.
 The implications of this law, particularly given the number of jurisdictions that are facing government-mandated shutdowns, are far-reaching, and we are available to discuss the impacts to your business in this evolving legislative landscape.
-Other federal or state laws remain under deliberation.
-As such, additional or different regulations may be introduced in the near future.
+Additional or different regulations may be introduced in the near future.
 (Back to the Top)

 A: The decision of whether to close any given office will depend on several factors, including whether federal, state or local governments have imposed restrictions on that office remaining open, as well as best practices that are independent of regulators.
 You may have to consider whether your business is “essential,” as we have been tracking in “Whether Your Business Is Essential.”